Prof. Mickey Huff, Director

 Andy Lee Roth, Ph.D., Associate Director

-In addition to his work with Project Censored, Roth has published research articles on communities organizing for urban parklands (in the journal City and Community), journalists’ questioning of electoral candidates (Harvard International Journal of Press/Politics), public commentary on federal tobacco control legislation (Social Studies of Science), and social interaction in broadcast news interviews (Language in Society and Media, Culture & Society).
+In addition to co-editing the 2014, 2013, 2009 and 2008 editions of Censored, he has published research on communities organizing for urban parklands (in the journal City & Community), journalists’ questioning of electoral candidates (Harvard International Journal of Press/Politics), public commentary on federal tobacco control legislation (Social Studies of Science), and social interaction in broadcast news interviews (Language in Society and Media, Culture & Society).

 Abby Martin, Media Freedom Board, MediaRoots founder